aylingumus/personal-finance-tracker/README.md

 - Create, update, delete and retrieve financial transactions
 - Search transactions with multiple filtering options, ordering, and pagination
+- **Dynamic total balance:** The search response includes the net balance based on applied filters
-- Shows current net balance on a given date
+- **Current net balance:** A separate endpoint provides the net balance for an account on a given date
 - Optimistic locking to prevent concurrent updates
 - Comprehensive error handling
 - Caching for improved performance